Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 ### Bootstrap Overview and Best Practices

+This demo lab creates and is scoped to resource groups.
+This is to ensure the lab only requires a single subscription and can be run by anyone without the overhead of creating multiple subscriptions.
+However, for a production scenario we recommend scoping to subscriptions and using [subscription demoncratization](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-principles#subscription-democratization).

 The boostrap implements a number of best practices for Terraform in Azure DevOps that you should take note of as you run through the lab:

 - Governed pipelines: The pipelines are stored in a separate repository to the code they deploy.
 This allows you to govern the pipelines and ensure that only approved templates are used.
 This is enforced by the required template setting on the service connections.